 Description

-Windows throughout are 1/1 timber sliding sash with horns and continuous cill courses.
-Ground floor windows have moulded architraves embraced by plain pilasters rising to scrolled brackets supporting a moulded cornice with patera on the frieze.
-First floor windows are slightly diminished in height, with moulded reveals flanked by pilasters featuring projected base and capital adorned with patera, rising to a cornice.
-Four raised-and-fielded doors have beaded muntins with plain pilaster frames, moulded transoms, etched glass side lights with apron panels, and rectangular over lights.
+Windows are 1-over-1 timber sliding sashes with horns, set on continuous cill courses.
+Ground floor windows have moulded architraves embraced by plain pilasters rising to scrolled brackets supporting a moulded cornice, with patera on the frieze.
+First floor windows are slightly diminished in height and have moulded reveals flanked by pilasters with projected base and capital adorned with patera, rising to a cornice.

-The rear elevation is asymmetrically arranged with a blank left side.
-The central bay is abutted by a two-storey rear return adjoining the earlier building with matching proportions and plain smooth rendered walling without detailing.
-The west cheek comprises a replacement glazed door to the left with a diminished-in-scale window to the right and a slight first floor window.
-The gable abuts the earlier building, with a door at ground floor and a single first floor window over on the left side.
-The east elevation of the return is abutted by a lean-to block at the re-entrant and further abutted to the east by a pitched roof extension with a slated roof and modern casement picture windows throughout, supplemented by sliding sash windows to ground and first floor on the left side of the lean-to gable.
+The rear elevation is asymmetrically arranged.
+The left side is blank.
+The central bay is abutted by a two-storey rear return which adjoins the earlier building, matching it in proportions, with plain smooth rendered walling and no decorative detailing.
+The west cheek of the return has a replacement glazed door to the left and a diminished-in-scale window to the right, with a slight first floor window above; the gable abuts the earlier building.
+The left side of the gable has a door at ground floor with a single first floor window above.
+The east elevation of the return is abutted by a lean-to block located at the re-entrant angle of the rear elevation, which is further abutted to the east by a pitched roof extension with a slated roof and modern casement picture windows throughout; sliding sash windows are present to the ground and first floor on the left side of the lean-to gable.

 The house is largely screened from view by mature trees encompassing the site.
-Access is from the south via the former Half-Way Road, which runs parallel to the new dual carriageway.
-From the main entrance, a sweeping driveway approaches the house, which sits on an elevated site.
-The immediate grounds in front have not been formalised by landscaping.
-A secondary entrance from the west of Skeltons Road accesses the rear of the dwelling via a straight private tree-lined lane.
+Access from the south is via the former Halfway Road, which runs parallel to the new dual carriageway.
+From the main entrance a sweeping driveway approaches the house, which sits on an elevated site.
+The immediate grounds in front have not been formally landscaped.
+A secondary entrance from Skeltons Road to the west accesses the rear via a straight, tree-lined private lane.

-The outbuildings to the rear, pre-dating 1860, comprise a single-storey rubble masonry linear block with brick surrounds and pitched natural slate roof, and a two-storey partially rendered rubble masonry block with brick surrounds and chimneys in an advanced state of decay.
-A smaller yard to the rear of the main dwelling is entered via brick gate piers and a round-headed arched pedestrian access.
-An outbuilding adjoining the dwelling is a two-storey linear block of partially rendered rubble masonry walling with a slate roof, some sliding sash windows, and timber louvered windows.
-The building has a chamfered corner abutting the dwelling with enclosed stairs via a round-headed entrance and is in a generally advanced state of decay.
-Modern outbuildings are located to the rear of the site and to the northeast.
+The outbuildings to the rear, which pre-date 1860, comprise a single-storey rubble masonry linear block with brick surrounds and pitched natural slate roof, and a two-storey partially rendered rubble masonry block with brick surrounds and chimneys, currently in an advanced state of decay.
+A smaller yard to the rear of the main dwelling is entered through brick gate piers and a round-headed arched pedestrian access.
+The outbuilding adjoining the dwelling is a two-storey linear block of partially rendered rubble masonry walling with a slate roof; it retains some sliding sash windows and timber louvered windows, has a chamfered corner abutting the dwelling, and an enclosed stair accessed via a round-headed entrance; it is generally in an advanced state of decay.
+To the rear of the site there is a modern two-storey house, and further modern agricultural units to the northeast.
+The gate lodge, which Turner also designed, was demolished around 1970, and modern corrugated barns to the northeast were constructed prior to 1973.
+Tullyhinan House was listed in 1977.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.